 What does that mean?
 Simply to let go of busy thoughts, worries, plans, stories about the past and future - and go within to a still place of calm.
 Usually this is achieved by keeping attention on the breath, often after being led on a journey through the body to relax each part, and perhaps paying attention to your different physical senses.
 These are things we know how to do, but in our busy lives we don’t have the time or get the opportunity to do so.

-Research abounds that shows that relaxation practices like yoga have tangible benefits such as lowering cortisol, promoting good digestion, helping to support your immune system.
+Research abounds that shows that relaxation practices like yoga have tangible benefits such as lowering cortisol, promoting good digestion, helping to support the immune system.
 This leads to better stress management, better health, more even moods and responses to everyday events.

 Using an eye pillow can enhance these benefits.
 The light pressure from an eye pillow stimulates the vagus nerve, which regulates heart rate and our digestive system.

 The vagus nerve is the longest cranial nerve in the body; it originates in the brainstem and travels down the body, through the neck and into the chest, lungs and heart before moving down to the abdomen and digestive organs.
 The vagus nerve has several important functions, including the regulation of the nervous system.
 It forms part of the involuntary nervous system and keeps our heart rate constant, controls food digestion and it is the pathway by which our “gut feelings” travel to our brain.
 It is the communicator to our rest and digest system, which needs to kick in to action to take us out of fight or flight mode.
 Activation of the rest and digest system allows us to relax and also helps us to connect to other people.

 Using an eye pillow during shavasana will deepen your relaxation.
 Just allow your eye pillow to rest lightly over your forehead and eyes down to your upper cheeks.